Forest-Modelling-Lab/3D-CMCC-FEM/README.md

 Daniela Dalmonech
 Gina Marano

-*Forest Ecology Laboratory* at the National Research Council of Italy (CNR),Institute for Agricultural and Forestry Systems in the Mediterranean (ISAFOM), Via della Madonna Alta, 128, 06128 - Perugia (PG), Italy, and Tuscia University (UNITUS), Department of Agriculture and Forest Sciences (UNITUS-DAFNE), Via S. Camillo de Lellis, snc 01100 - Viterbo, Italy.
+*Forest Ecology Laboratory* at the National Research Council of Italy (CNR),Institute for Agricultural and Forestry Systems in the Mediterranean (ISAFOM), Via della Madonna Alta, 128, 06128 - Perugia (PG), Italy.

 *DISCLAIMER*
 CNR accepts no responsibility for the use of the **3D-CMCC-FEM** in the form supplied or as subsequently modified by third parties.
 CNR disclaims liability for all losses,damages and costs incurred by any person as a result of relying on this software.
 Use of this software assumes agreement to this condition of use.
-Removal of this statement violates the spirit in which **3D-CMCC-FEM** was released by CNR and UNITUS.
+Removal of this statement violates the spirit in which **3D-CMCC-FEM** was released by CNR.

 For any further information please contact us:
 -Alessio Collalti (Lab.
 Head and Model Principal Investigator): alessio.collalti@cnr.it